 For the files that do not have a defined structure (such as HTML, Plain Text, Markdown, OpenOffice, Microsoft Office, Adobe InDesign, Adobe FrameMaker, Generic XML) we do not recommend uploading your existing translations in the same file format.
 As the structure of the source and translated files might not match.

 QA checks are the automatic checkup of all the translations against a set of rules such as translation consistency, spacing consistency, proper spelling, and more.
 You can find the list of all the QA checks parameters and enable the necessary ones in the Projects Settings, Quality Assurance Settings section.
-If a QA check issue is detected in a translation, proofreaders will be able to see it in the proofreading mode. Узнать больше
+If a QA check issue is detected in a translation, proofreaders will be able to see it in the Side-by-Side mode. Узнать больше

 Every project in Crowdin Enterprise has its own workflow.
 You can assign people to translate or proofread specific languages at each workflow step and live without manual task management.